benstoller/Custom-Clock-Maker/README.md

 	b.
 Enter the length.

-	c.Select the appropriate current time standard from the dropdown list.
+	c.
+Select the appropriate current time standard from the dropdown list.

 3. Click the Create Time Standard button